 Whilst not everyone considering a move in to holiday lets will have a grand country estate at their disposal, what this case does serve to provide is a useful reminder that planning permission may be required if the existing lawful use of the property is as a dwellinghouse only.
 It is not, however, a given that this will be the case and permission will not always be required.
 It is simply a matter of fact and degree in each case and will depend on the characteristics of the proposed use.
 Seeking expert legal advice, therefore, is imperative before embarking on plans of this kind.

-Mark Turner, a solicitor in the Planning Team at FBC Manby Bowdler can be contacted on the details below.
+Suzanne Tucker, an Associate in the Planning Team at FBC Manby Bowdler can be contacted on the details below.